-Associate Professor of New Testament Studies, Lindsey P. Pherigo Chair
+Associate Professor of New Testament Studies and Biblical Interpretation, Lindsey P. Pherigo Chair

 PhD, Biblical Interpretation in New Testament, Brite Divinity School

 MATS, United Theological Seminary

 MDiv, Africa University

 “Passion begins with understanding others world views, and listening to other people’s stories, and consequently inspiring each other with our stories.
 In my research as well as teaching, my goal will be to create a forum where people have opportunity to see in others the common identity which we are called to embrace when we accept Jesus Christ.”

 Over the years I have developed a strong passion for peace and justice issues in both church and social life coupled with a deep sense of cross-cultural Hermeneutic(s)as a methodology for effective biblical interpretation in the 21st century.
 With the wars and turmoil in the African continent, the call for justice is an urgent issue for the church and students training for ordained ministry.
 Paul’s letter to the Romans has been a source of interest and motivation for me with its call for a “New Israel,” or a Godly nation.
 No one can deny that the church is faced with a new challenge, especially in the post September 11, 2001 world.
 Our interpretation of the Bible in our era will determine whether Christians are ready to welcome and respect other people whose faith is different from ours.
 Thus, my profession as an academic practitioner is shaped by the demands of the 21st century multicultural world.
 My approach to writing is that I teach to write and I do not write to teach because my work is a response to the metannaratives of other cultures.

 Advanced Praxis Seminar: Ethics of Biblical Interpretation

 Introduction to the New Testament